Royal-Navy/design-system/packages/docs-site/src/library/pages/components/form/input.md

 <Tab title="Develop">

 The `TextInput` component can be used for any text/number based input within a form.
-The initial release for this component has been written to work with <a href="https://jaredpalmer.com/formik/">Formik</a> though a Redux Forms variation will follow.
+The initial release for this component has been written to work with <a href="https://jaredpalmer.com/formik/">Formik</a>, though a Redux Forms variation will follow.

-The TextInput component can be used on it's own in a regular form, if you use the correct syntax, or used within a Formik form as the render component for a `Field`.
+The TextInput component can be used on its own in a regular form if you use the correct syntax, or used within a Formik form as the render component for a `Field`.

 ### Example with Formik
 <CodeHighlighter source={`<Formik initialValues={initialValues} onSubmit={onSubmit} validationSchema={validationSchema}>